Let’s shun, fight corruption in all its forms - GLOWA

 Resist, reject and report corrupt acts

-The Kadjebi District Director of the National Commission for Civic Education (NCCE), Mr Daniel Agbesi Latsu, urged the populace to help make corruption a
+The Kadjebi District Director of the National Commission for Civic Education (NCCE), Mr Daniel Agbesi Latsu, urged the populace to help make corruption a no-gain venture.

 Mr Latsu, who spoke on the topic: “The role of citizens in fighting corruption”, called on the citizenry to resist, reject and report corrupt acts to the appropriate offices for investigation.